kiwiko123/jdashboard/react/src/state/README.md

 # Component State Management
 _These implementations are inspired by [refluxjs](https://github.com/reflux/refluxjs) stores.
 They are not intended for production-level usage._

-The files defined here provide a class-based way to abstract heavy logic out of a React component.
-Broadcasters "broadcast" state to React components, or other broadcasters.
+A Broadcaster is a class-based singleton that abstracts heavy logic out of a React component, by "broadcasting" its state to React components or other broadcasters.
 Broadcasters have parallel state management concepts to React components; `setState` calls trigger component re-renders.
 ## How does all this work?
 ### Broadcaster
-A broadcaster has two core methods -- `register` and `setState`.
+A broadcaster has two core methods -- `listenTo` and `setState`.
 Its purpose is to handle all core state management logic including web requests, business logic, and in-memory state.
-#### `register`
+#### `listenTo`
-A broadcaster can register as many other broadcasters as it wants.
-Registered broadcasters are also known as "listeners."
+A broadcaster can listen to as many other broadcasters as it wants.
+"Listeners" will receive the broadcaster's state updates.
 #### `setState`
 Similar to a React class-based component, this method takes in an object and one-dimensionally merges it with `this.state`.
 Invoking `setState` will pass the entirety of `this.state` into all listeners.